-Who can assess the Physical Intervention Practical Skills?
+Who Can Assess the Physical Intervention Practical Skills?

-It is acceptable for candidates to be assessed by the person who has delivered the training, providing this trainer/assessor has been approved by Trident Awards to deliver the Application Of Physical Intervention Skills In The Private Security Industry unit.
+It is acceptable for learners to be assessed by the person who has delivered the training, providing this trainer/assessor has been approved by Trident Awards to deliver the Application Of Physical Intervention Skills In The Private Security Industry unit.